 Zlatan Ibrahimovic was back playing for Manchester United 7 months after his ACL tear in 2017.
 However, everyone is different.

-If you return to sport too soon, you've an increased risk of your ACL graft re-tearing.
+If you return to sport too soon, you have an increased risk of your ACL graft re-tearing.
 It's important to follow your physiotherapist’s instructions carefully.

 How to get the best results after an ACL reconstruction surgery?